Homeschooling is a growing education movement with several unique characteristics:

 You can maximize your student’s chances of acceptance by visiting college websites, understanding their high school credit requirements, and incorporating these into your student’s high school program.

 Colleges want focused and motivated students who love learning.
-With well-kept records and competitive college entrance test scores, homeschooled applicants are generally welcome at postsecondary schools.Check out this article to answer more of your big questions about homeschooling in high school.
+With well-kept records and competitive college entrance test scores, homeschooled applicants are generally welcome at postsecondary schools.Check out this series to learn more about college prep for teens.

 Homeschool parents can either make a transcript for their student or find a subscription service that creates a transcript for them.
 HSLDA has free high school transcript templates that anyone can download.
 We also offer a Transcript Service that comes with automatic GPA calculation, professional formatting, and 24/7 online access.